History Files

 Ea-gamil is overthrown by Ulamburiash.
 Sealand falls to the Kassites, and is absorbed into Babylonia (although the evidence for this is much later and very vague).

-Kassite Kings of Babylonia / Dynasty III
+Kassite Kings of Babylonia / Karduniash / Dynasty III

 c.1595 - 1157 BC

 Known by their neighbours as the 'kings of the land of Karduniash' (possibly the Kassite name for Babylonia), the Kassites themselves achieved political power but did not have a cultural impact on the region.
-In some Assyrian sources, the ruler was termed 'king of the Kassites', reflecting the dual nature of Kassite rule; holding political power but sufficiently distinct from the rest of the population to be regarded as a separate group.
+In some Assyrian sources, the ruler was termed 'king of the Kassites', reflecting the dual nature of Kassite rule: holding political power but sufficiently distinct from the rest of the population to be regarded as a separate group.

 c.1595 BC